antonwrisberg/waste-stimuli-evaluation/README.md

 This repository currently contains pilot/beta versions of my setup to evaluate waste items prior to experiments evaluating waste signage.

 > [!TIP]
-> You can see an overview of the 250 waste items currently in the beta version of the stimuli set **[here](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=showcase.0.0.1)**.
+> You can see an overview of the 250 waste items previosuly in the beta version of the stimuli set **[here](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=showcase.0.0.1)**.
+Nw, there are more than 900 images in the stimuli set.

 ## Current challenge